saucelabs/sauce-docs/docs/dev/cli/appium/real-devices.md

 ### `cacheId`
 __Data Type__: Randomized String.

-__Description__: use this capability to keep a device allocated to you during the 10-second device cleaning process that occurs by default after each test completes, allowing you to start another test on the same device immediately between sessions.
-The device will be cleaned, but your app under test and its data will remain.
+__Description__: use this capability to keep a device allocated to you between test sessions, bypassing the device cleaning process and session exit that occurs by default after each test completes.
+Normally, you'd need to start over and reopen another device.
+You'll need to launch your next test within **10 seconds** of your previous test ending to ensure that the same device will be allocated for the test (not cleaned or reset)

+Your app under test and its data will remain as-is on the device.

 The value for `cacheId` must be the same for all test methods that you want to run on the cached device.
 In addition, the app and project ID used for the tests must remain the same, along with the values for these capabilities:
 * `deviceName`